zoraaroz/udacity-github-project/README.md

+## Udacity Python Project: Interactive display of bikeshare data

 ### Date created
 2021-01-05

-### Project Title
-Udacity Python Project: Interactive display of bikeshare data

 ### Description
 This is a project created during the Udacity Nanodegree course "Programming for